-Looking for an easy winter DIY for your home?
+Looking for an easy fall DIY for your home?
 These wood slice branches are so simple and a great way to decorate for the change of seasons.

 I can’t believe I figured it out.